 1st Reading (Track 1): Amos 7:7-17

 The prophet Amos functioned during the peaceful and prosperous reign of Jeroboam II of Israel (the northern kingdom) although he himself was from Judah (the southern kingdom).
-Around the year 752 b.c.e., Amos witnessed to God’s displeasure that this prosperity was built on the backs of the poor.
+Around the year 752 b.c.e., Amos proclaimed God’s displeasure that this prosperity was built on the backs of the poor.
 Our reading today is from the last section of the book, where the Lord’s judgment is brought to the fore and disaster predicted.
 Indeed, the northern kingdom was wiped from history by the Assyrians in 721 b.c.e.
 A “plumb line” is a simple device of a string with a weight on one end, to test true vertical for a wall, etc.

-7:7 This is what he showed me: the Lord was standing beside a wall built with a plumb line, with a plumb line in his hand.
+7:7 This is what the Lord God showed me: the Lord was standing beside a wall built with a plumb line, with a plumb line in his hand.
 8 And the Lord said to me, “Amos, what do you see?”
 And I said, “A plumb line.”
 Then the Lord said, “See, I am setting a plumb line in the midst of my people Israel; I will never again pass them by; 9 the high places of Isaac shall be made desolate, and the sanctuaries of Israel shall be laid waste, and I will rise against the house of Jeroboam with the sword.”
 10 Then Amaziah, the priest of Bethel, sent to King Jeroboam of Israel, saying, “Amos has conspired against you in the very center of the house of Israel; the land is not able to bear all his words.
 11 For thus Amos has said, ‘Jeroboam shall die by the sword, and Israel must go into exile away from his land.’”
 12 And Amaziah said to Amos, “O seer, go, flee away to the land of Judah, earn your bread there, and prophesy there; 13 but never again prophesy at Bethel, for it is the king’s sanctuary, and it is a temple of the kingdom.”
 14 Then Amos answered Amaziah, “I am no prophet, nor a prophet’s son; but I am a herdsman, and a dresser of sycamore trees, 15 and the Lord took me from following the flock, and the Lord said to me, ‘Go, prophesy to my people Israel.’
 16 “Now therefore hear the word of the Lord.
 You say, ‘Do not prophesy against Israel, and do not preach against the house of Isaac.’
 17 Therefore thus says the Lord: ‘Your wife shall become a prostitute in the city, and your sons and your daughters shall fall by the sword, and your land shall be parceled out by line; you yourself shall die in an unclean land, and Israel shall surely go into exile away from its land.’”

 Psalm 82 (Track 1)